 Factoring companies don’t provide loans.
 Instead, they buy your accounts receivable in exchange for an immediate payment.

-The factors’ payment is typically broken into two installments.
+The factors’ payment typically includes two installments.
 Your company gets the first installment once it submits the invoice.
-This transaction is typically referred to as the advance.
+This transaction is generally referred to as the advance.

 Your invoice must cover completed work only.
-After verification, the factor processes the advance and deposits 85% of its value in your bank account.
+After verification, the factor processes the advance and deposits 85% of the invoice’s value in your bank account.

 b) The advance